eduardo-escoto/eduardo.wtf/README.md

 - [x] Actions for notebooks and obsidian markdown to automatically be pulled into repo
 - [ ] Add content config for obsidian and notebooks separatey?
 - [ ] Add reading time
-- [ ] Add rehype autolink headings
+- [x] Add rehype autolink headings
+  - [x] Styled headings on highlight
 - [x] remark gfm for footnotes
 - [ ] rehype citation for bib with citations
 - [x] change from prism to shikiji